What

 Components

-The visual styling took inspiration from Windows Aero, the design language used for Windows Vista and 7 which influenced the visual polish later refined in Microsoft’s Fluent design systems.
-Interface elements like buttons, input fields, and window frames were designed with soft highlights, translucency, and subtle gradients to bring a nostalgic tone.
+The visual styling was inspired by Windows Aero, the design language used in Windows Vista and 7, which later influenced the visual polish refined in Microsoft’s Fluent design system.
+Interface elements such as buttons, input fields, and window frames were designed with soft highlights, translucency, and subtle gradients to evoke a nostalgic tone.

 Color

-The application features two distinct color options: Frutiger Aurora for light mode and Frutiger Dark for dark mode, each designed to create a unique setting.
-Frutiger Aurora takes inspiration from the cool blues of Windows 7’s wallpapers to create a serene setting.
-Frutiger Dark is based on the deep blacks of Windows Vista Ultimate’s wallpapers to create a sleek and bold atmosphere.
-Together, these options offer users a visually dynamic and adaptable interface, allowing them to choose an atmosphere that best suits their environment or mood.
+The application offers two distinct color options: Frutiger Aurora for light mode and Frutiger Dark for dark mode, each designed to set a unique tone.
+Frutiger Aurora draws inspiration from the cool blues of Windows 7 wallpapers to create a serene atmosphere, while Frutiger Dark is influenced by the deep blacks of Windows Vista Ultimate wallpapers for a sleek, bold feel.
+Together, these options provide users with a visually dynamic and adaptable interface, allowing them to choose the setting that best suits their environment or mood.

-The wallpaper used for Windows 7’s login screen.
+The default wallpaper used for Windows 7’s login screen.

 A wallpaper used for Windows Vista Ultimate.